-In 1999, HD initiated the first-ever dialogue process between the Government of the Republic of Indonesia (GOI) and the leadership of the Free Aceh Movement (GAM).
-From 2000 to 2003, HD was officially responsible for facilitating the peace process between representatives from both sides.
+In 1999, HD launched the first ever dialogue process between the government of the Republic of Indonesia and the leaders of the Movement for Free Aceh (GAM).
+From 2000 to 2003, the organization officially facilitated the peace process between representatives of the two camps.

 HD ‘s objective in Aceh was contribute to the development of a sustainable solution to the conflict between the Government of the Republic of Indonesia and the Free Aceh Movement, through a mediated solution.

 On 9 December 2002, HD facilitated the signing of a Cessation of Hostilities Agreement (COHA) between the two sides in Geneva.
 In the months following its signing, substantial progress was made in the implementation of the COHA, including the establishment of a tripartite monitoring mission to oversee its implementation.
 This period saw a dramatic reduction in armed clashes and fatalities in Aceh.